 Jester Park features six shelters (#3, #5, #6 have electricity) and picnic areas throughout the wooded hills along the shore of Saylorville Lake.

-Mally’s Weh-Weh-Neh-Keh Park offers picnic areas in a wooded setting.
+Mally’s Weh-Weh-Neh-Keh Park features a picnic shelter (non-electric), as well as offering picnic areas in a wooded setting.

 Thomas Mitchell Park’s two shelters (both have electricity) and picnic areas rest in a scenic bend of Camp Creek at the foot of a tall, wooded ridge.